cabforum/code-signing/docs/CSBR.md

 ## 5.3 Personnel controls

 As specified in EV Guidelines Section 14.1.
+Additionally, the CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.

 ### 5.3.1 Qualifications, experience, and clearance requirements